All Presenters & Abstracts

 Biological Sciences

 The liver can regenerate after injury.
 However, this unique capacity fails when disease or injury makes the organ hostile to transplanted cells.
-To address this challenge, we aim to engineer hPSC-derived hepatocytes so they can better withstand this hostile environment and regenerate damaged liver tissue.
+To address this challenge, we engineer hPSC-derived hepatocytes so they can better withstand this hostile environment and regenerate damaged tissue.
 We combine stem cell biology with synthetic receptor engineering to create hepatocytes with externally controllable proliferation.
-First, we tested that hPSC-derived hepatocytes respond to epidermal growth factor (EGF).
-We then engineered an inducible EGF receptor (iEGFR) that activates hepatocyte proliferation in response to the small-molecule AP20187.
-This creates a tunable "on/off" system, where proliferation is triggered by drug treatment and halted upon withdrawal.
+First, we tested that hPSCderived hepatocytes respond to epidermal growth factor (EGF).
+We then engineered an inducible EGF receptor (iEGFR) that activates hepatocyte proliferation in response to a dimerizing drug.
+This creates an "on/off" system, where proliferation is triggered by drug treatment and halted upon withdrawal.
 This work addresses a critical need: liver failure is a leading cause of death, and donor organ shortages leave many patients without treatment.
 Engineered hPSC-derived hepatocytes could provide a scalable regenerative therapy for these patients, bridging the gap of limited supply of donor organs.

 Take Me Out of the Ballgame: Recovery from Pitching Injuries in the MLB